Lyrics for I'll Believe in Anything as interpreted by FuneralCatering

 And nobody gives a damn either way

-About your blood, your bones
+About your blood

-Your voice, and your ghost
+And your ghost

 Because nobody knows you